domenkozar/hie-nix/README.md

     $ hie-8.0 --help
     $ hie-8.2 --help

+# Updating HIE

+    # TODO: how to install stack2nix
+    $ ./update.sh

+# FAQ

+## How do I make editor integrate the right hie version?

 To follow discussion how correct version of hie is picked per project, read https://github.com/haskell/haskell-ide-engine/issues/439#issuecomment-359801662